UIS

 The student beneficiary of the institutional mobility initiatives must pay the value of the registration and other academic rights in the UIS, during each academic period, according to the current calendar and during the time that the selected program performs.
 No student is exempt from this obligation.

-The student undertaking the mobility programme does NOT have to pay financial tuition or other academic costs at the host university.
+The student undertaking the mobility program does NOT have to pay financial tuition or other academic costs at the host university.

 The student in mobility must pay the expenses of management, travel, health, lodging, insurance and maintenance incurred during the realization of the mobility program, unless explicitly these are covered totally or partially in the academic mobility agreement of which he is a beneficiary.